jrandersen/revit_to_airtable/sprints/sprint2/sprint2.md

     return utils.listSmash(result)
 ```

-I have added a GET request function and feeding our url from the env file such as ```getSyncs = airtable.getData(env.MODELSYNCS)``` gets us a response from airtable like:
+Instantiating the GET request function and feeding our url from the env file such as ```getSyncs = airtable.getData(env.MODELSYNCS)``` gets us a response from airtable like:

 ![image](get_request_doc_data.png)